Former Assam chief minister Tarun Gogoi passes away

 New Delhi, Nov 23: Former Assam Chief Minister Tarun Gogoi passed away due to multiple organ failure at the Gauhati Medical College and Hospital (GMCH) in Guwahati on Monday.
 Gogoi passed away at 5:34 pm.
 He was 84 and survived by wife Dolly, daughter Chandrima and son Gaurav.

 The announcement of death was made by Health Minister Himanta Biswa Sarma.
+The Assam government announced a three-day state mourning in honor of former chief minister Tarun Gogoi who died while undergoing treatment for post-COVID-19 complications.

 He was first admitted to the hospital on August 26 after testing positive for COVID-19 and was released for a brief period before being admitted again on November 2.